benskee/Bitstonker/README.md

 ## Activate Stonks
 For the stonks you can either:

+### 1) Use an API KEY
-1. Use an api key from alphavantage.com.
+Use an api key from alphavantage.com.
 If you would like to obtain a free one follow this link. [https://www.alphavantage.co/support/#api-key](https://www.alphavantage.co/support#api-key)

 To use your api key change the `SECRET_KEY` variable in `config.py`